Can someone else in your family see your texts? Here's the fix

+Puzzled about why others in your family can see your iMessages?
+Fret not, it's a quick fix!

-Apple's iMessage system is a great way to communicate with anyone and everyone else using an Apple product, be it an iPhone, iPad, or Mac.
+iMessage is an excellent way to keep in touch with anyone and everyone else using an Apple product, be it an iPhone, iPad, or Mac.
 However, it can be a complicated beast at times, especially if family members are using the same Apple ID on different devices.
-If someone in your family is getting text messages meant for you, or vice-versa, it is likely that those devices are sharing the same Apple ID.
+If someone in your family is getting text messages meant for you, or vice-versa, it's probably because those devices are sharing the same Apple ID.

 This typically happens because, at some point, you all wanted to share content you bought from the iTunes store, including apps, games, music, movies, TV shows, and more.
 Unfortunately, if you don't set it up carefully, iCloud, FaceTime, and iMessage can all come along for the ride.

 But there's a fix!
 Log into iCloud and iTunes separately on each device and set up Family Sharing.
 First, you'll need to make sure everyone has their own, unique iCloud account.
+If you don't have one for yourself, make sure to create a new Apple ID now.

-Once that's done, you can start to separate everything out and make sure everyone is only getting the iMessages they're meant to.
+Once that's done, you can start to separate everything out and make sure everyone is only getting the iMessages they're meant to on their best iPhone, including the upcoming iPhone 14.

-- How to disable an email that you can be reached at in iMessage

-How to change which Apple ID iMessage uses on iPhone
+Change which Apple ID iMessage uses on iPhone

 Once you have a separate Apple ID for each person's device, you can fix the problem with others seeing messages meant for you.